Lennart Segerstråle

-Lennart Rafael Segerstråle (17 June 1892 – 11 April 1975) was a Swedish-speaking Finnish painter and graphic artist.
+Lennart Rafael Segerstråle (17 June 1892 – 11 April 1975) was a Finnish painter and graphic artist.
 He was best known for his murals and frescoes.
+Alongside his major works, Segerstråle made woodcuts, etchings, drypoint works, and lithographs.

 Biography

 Lennart Rafael Segerstråle was born in Helsinki Rural Municipality, now Vantaa, on the outskirts of Helsinki.
+He was a Swedish-speaking Finn.

 He is the second child of Knut Albert Segerstråle, a theologian and teacher at the Borgå High School in Porvoo and Hanna Frosterus-Segerstråle, painter.
 His younger sister, Solveig von Schoultz (1907–1996) became known as a poet and author of news and children's books.